UKCloud/documentation/articles/other/other-ref-products-overview.md

 ### HyTrust DataControl from UKCloud

 HyTrust DataControl offers powerful, data-at-rest encryption with integrated key management to secure VMs and their data throughout their lifecycle - from deployment to decommission.
-HyTrust DataControl is easy to deploy and manage and allows for consistent approaches across all infrastructure environments, including support for any cloud platform.
+HyTrust DataControl is easy to deploy and manage, and allows for consistent approaches across all infrastructure environments, including support for any cloud platform.
 It also supports the highest levels of availability by offering the ability to rekey workloads without taking applications offline.

 ### Moogsoft AIOps from UKCloud